 Garibaldi Park Whistler A to Z: Mt James TurnerIf you make it to the summit of Wedge Mountain you will notice off in the distance a beautifully symmetrical mountain that stands out among the rest.
-Surrounded by glaciers on all sides, Mount James Turner has an almost to perfect cone shape to it.
+Surrounded by glaciers on all sides, Mount James Turner has a striking cone shape to it.
 The third highest mountain in Garibaldi Provincial Park at 2703 metres(8868 feet), it is only surpassed by Wedge Mountain at 2892 metres(9488 feet) and Wedge's neighbour Mount Weart 2835 metres(9301 feet).

 Whistler & Garibaldi Hiking